akthammomani/Frequentist-Inference-Hypothesis-Testing/README.md

 # Frequentist Inference:

-In this case study, we’ll learn more about frequentist inference. **Frequentist inference** is the process of deriving conclusions about an underlying distribution via the observation of data.
+**Frequentist inference** is the process of deriving conclusions about an underlying distribution via the observation of data.
 In particular, you'll practice writing Python code to apply the following statistical concepts:

    * The z-statistic
    * The t-statistic